dlvdls18/Dripod/README.md

 // ^ here
 ```

-Otherwise (index: 1), the pointer will he:
+Otherwise (index: 1), the pointer will be:
 ```js
 [  11, 111  ]
 //      ^ here